jundalisay/spblist/content/en/research/ancient/jewish/old-testament/ezekiel/chapter-33.md

 which is lawful and right, he shall live thereby.

 20} Yet you say, The way of the Lord is not equal.
-O you house of Israel, I will judge you every one after his ways.
+O you Israelites, I will judge you every one after his ways.
 21} And it came to pass in the twelfth year of our captivity, in the tenth [month,] in the fifth [day] of the month, [that] one that had escaped out of Jerusalem came